atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-mart-implementation.md

 * Region
 * Security considerations

 Create a matrix that contains the table names and the segments you are splitting up the data by to determine which group has access to what.
-Then you can create the relevant views.
+Then you can create the relevant views for each Data Mart.

 ## 5 Access Update

 Prior to implementing Data Marts, you likely had provided all of these groups access to the Data Warehouse.
 You should remove everyone’s Data Warehouse access by default and grant them access to the mart or marts they belong to.

 A few people might need to retain access to both.
 Let them ask so that you know who has access to what.
 These people may still want to query the Data Warehouse when they want to analyze data that would span multiple marts.

 ## Summary